36th Infantry Division (United States)

-The 36th Infantry Division ("Arrowhead"), also known as the "Panther Division", "Lone Star Division", "The Texas Army", or the "T-patchers", is an infantry division of the United States Army and part of the Texas Army National Guard.
-It was organized during World War I from units of the Texas and Oklahoma National Guard.
-As an all-Texas unit, it was called for service for World War II 25 November 1940, was sent to the European Theater of Operations in April 1943, and returned to the Texas Army National Guard in December 1945.
+The 36th Infantry Division ("Arrowhead") also known as the "Panther Division", the "Lone Star Division", "The Texas Army", and the "T-patchers", is an infantry division of the U.S. Army and part of the Texas Army National Guard.
+The 36th Infantry Division was first organized during World War I (1914–1918) from units of the Texas and Oklahoma National Guards.
+After the war, the division was reformed as an all-Texas unit, and was called to service for World War II (1937–1945) on 25 November 1940, was deployed to the European Theater of Operations in April 1943, and returned to the Texas National Guard in December 1945.

-A unit of the 36th Infantry, the 2nd Battalion, 131st Field Artillery, was detached and sent to the Pacific just before the outbreak of war in late 1941.
-Its members were captured by the Japanese and forced into slave labor.
-Its fate was unknown for most of the rest of World War II, resulting in it being nicknamed the "Lost Battalion".
+In late 1941, a unit of the 36th Infantry, the 2nd Battalion, 131st Field Artillery, was detached and deployed to the Pacific Theatre of Operations (PTO) against the Japanese forces.
+In the course of the fighting, the Japanese Imperial Army captured some soldiers from the 2/131 FA and enslaved them to perform forced labor.
+Their fate as a unit was unknown for most of World War II, which resulted in the 2/131 FA Bn. being nicknamed the "Lost Battalion" of the PTO.

-The 36th Infantry Division was reconstituted in a May 2004 reorganization of the 49th Armored Division.
+In 2004, the 36th Infantry Division was reconstituted in a reorganization of the 49th Armored Division.

-The division has been active in search and rescue efforts following natural disasters, as well as supporting the rebuilding of affected areas.

 History

 World War I

-The 36th Division was activated as the 15th Division, an National Guard division from Texas and Oklahoma.
-The new unit also received a new commander, Major General Edwin St. John Greble.
-The designation was changed to the 36th Division in July 1917, three months after the American entry into World War I.
+The 36th Division was originally constituted by the Militia Bureau in early 1917 as the 15th Division, made up of troops from Texas and Oklahoma.
+In July 1917, three months after the American entry into World War I, the designation was changed to the 36th Division when the War Department directed the organization of the unit at Camp Bowie, Texas, near Fort Worth, (related only in name to the later World War II-era camp near Brownwood, Texas) under the command of Major General Edwin St. John Greble.

-The final composition of the 36th Division consisted of the 71st and 72nd Infantry Brigades, the 141st and 142nd Infantry Regiments belonging to the 71st.
-The 143rd and 144th Infantry Regiments were attached to the 72nd Brigade.
-Also belonging to the 71st was the 132nd Machine Gun Battalion.
-Similarly, the 72nd received the 133rd Machine Gun Battalion.
-The 61st Field Artillery Brigade, 131st, 132nd, and 133rd Field Artillery Regiments, 111th Regiment Engineers, 111th Signal Battalion and the 111th Supply Train comprised the rest of the 36th Division.
-The unit trained at Camp Bowie, Texas, then in Fort Worth.

 After conducting training for the next few months, the 36th was sent to the Western Front in July 1918 and conducted major operations in the Meuse–Argonne offensive.
 On 9–10 October, the unit participated in heavy combat near the village of St. Etienne.
 Following this victory, which included the capture of several hundred men and officers of the German Army, as well as artillery, the unit launched an assault near an area known as "Forest Farm."
 The eventual victory brought World War I to an end.
 In the relatively brief period of time the 36th Division spent in action during the war, the division suffered 2,584 casualties, 466 of them killed in action and an additional 2,118 wounded or missing.

-After spending the next few months in Europe on occupation duties, the 36th Division returned home to the United States where it was deactivated in June 1919.